Capabilities-Limited/cva6-build-notes/cva6-wsl-from-scratch-notes.md

 ```
 export PATH=~/bin:$PATH
 ```
-  * Note that the default ~/.profile will add this path every time a new shell is started
+  * Note that the default ~/.profile will add this path (if it exists) every time a new shell is started

 ## FPGA build from scratch